Al0nsoB/Al0nsoB/README.md

 <h1>Hi, I'm Alonso!</h1>

-<p> I'm a future videogame programer and since i was a kid I have a lot of interest in videogames, programming and tecnology, here you can see some projects that I made on IFP  </p>
+<p> I'm a future videogame programmer, since I was a kid I have had a lot of interest in videogames, programming and technology, here you can see some projects that I have made on IFP  </p>

 <h2> Multiplatform Application Developer </h2>
 <h3>Skills</h3>